nandoamori/devsblog/README.md

-# Getting Started with Create React App
+# Dev's Blog

+A blog where you can post about your web development learning.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was made with:

-## Available Scripts
+- React
+- Firebase

 In the project directory, you can run: